 - Emphasize the importance of gaining career-related experience through externships, internships, volunteering, summer jobs, etc. This experience may help your student to confirm their career choice.
 Experience will also build confidence and help your student become more marketable to employers.

-View reports online about our Career Development Services, Recruitment Activities, Employment Statistics, Salaries & More!
+View our annual report online about our Career Development Services, Recruitment Activities, Employment Statistics, Salaries & More!